 - Free for children 5 and under

-Again, this is a brand new attraction that has only recently started running since July 18th.
+Again, this is a brand new Whistler activity that has only recently started running since July 18th.
 It will run every night until closing night October 15th.

 The whole experience takes an hour to complete.
 Do wear comfortable shoes as you’ll be walking the entire time.
 Keep in mind that certain areas are extremely dark as well and the ground is actually very dusty, which makes the downhill bits dangerously slippery.

 8. Take a morning dip at Lost Lake.

 Lost Lake is another sight that I’d previously checked off my list except I didn’t really even get to see the lake because it was covered by heavy smog!
 It’s nice to finally come back again and see things in a different light because this is, without question, one of the absolute must things to do in Whistler, BC.